oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

 2. From the navigation menu, select **Oracle Database**, and then **Data Safe**.

     The **Overview** page for the Oracle Data Safe service is displayed.
-From here you can access Security Center, register target databases, and find links to useful information.
+On this page, you can access Security Center, register target databases, and find links to useful information.

 3. On the left, click **Target Databases**.

 4. From the **Compartment** drop-down list under **List Scope**, select your compartment.
+Optionally, deselect **Include child compartments**.
 Your registered target database is listed on the right.

     - A target database with an **ACTIVE** status means that it is currently registered with Oracle Data Safe.
     - A target database with a **DELETED** status means that it is no longer registered with Oracle Data Safe.
 The listing is removed after 45 days.

     ![Target Databases page in OCI](images/target-databases-page-oci.png "Target Databases page in OCI")

 5. Click the name of your target database to view its registration details.
 The **Target Database Details** page is displayed.

     - You can view/edit the target database name and description.
     - You can view the Oracle Cloud Identifier (OCID), when the target database was registered, the compartment name to where the target database was registered, the database type (Autonomous Database), and the connection protocol (TLS).
 The information varies depending on the target database type.